chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 * Run the installation and bootstrapping procedures as the superuser or use `sudo` at the start of each command.

 To operate optimally at larger scales, several OS optimizations can be made to improve performance.
-The following is an example of how to make this tuning changes for a RHEL based system:
+The following is an example of how to make some recommended tuning changes for a RHEL based system:

 ```
 cat > /etc/sysctl.d/00-chef.conf <<EOF